 Meta-analysis for Data Science and Business Analytics with Conrad Carlberg

 Enhance your understanding of meta-analysis.
-Learn about raw mean differences—specifically for experimental and comparison groups—and how to convert useful outcome measures such as relative risk and odds ratios to commensurate measures of effect size.
+Learn about raw mean differences and how to convert useful outcome measures to commensurate measures of effect size.

 49m 5s • COURSE

 Business Analytics Foundations: Predictive, Prescriptive, and Experimental Analytics with Kumaran Ponnambalam

 Learn about the stages in business analytics used to predict future events and improve decision-making: predictive analytics, prescriptive analytics, and experimental analytics.

 42m 10s • COURSE

 Business Analytics Foundations: Descriptive, Exploratory, and Explanatory Analytics with Kumaran Ponnambalam

 Learn about the three types of data analytics used to analyze past business performance: descriptive, exploratory, and explanatory analytics.